Storybook & Isolation Workflows: Architecting Reliable Component Testing

 run: npx chromatic --project-token=${{ secrets.CHROMATIC_PROJECT_TOKEN }} --build-dir=./storybook-static

 Environment parity is the most common source of CI failures.
-Local development environments often differ from CI runners in OS architecture, Node.js versions, and environment variable availability.
 To eliminate environment-specific bugs, teams should:

 1. Pin Node.js and package manager versions in .nvmrc and package.json.